 3. Excessive Commodification in the Health Care Industry

 Comparable to the explanation of the market imperfection in the industry and the concept of abundance is the excessive commodification of health care.
-Although there are proposals and actual policies aimed at promoting the use of a social welfare model to make health care services more accessible, the fact remains that the entire health care system is a business.
+Although there are proposals and actual policies aimed at promoting the use of a social welfare model to make relevant services more accessible, the fact remains that the entire health care system is a business.

 Science and medicine reporter and a non-practicing physician Elisabeth Rosenthal has argued that the health care system in the U.S. has been dominated by organizations dedicated to making a profit by exploiting the needs of the population, especially those with vulnerabilities due to their medical needs or conditions.